lorforlinux/GSoC2020_BeagleBoard.org/_posts/2020-05-13-internet-over-usb.markdown

 This topic is explained all over the internet but my favourite is this detailed [Gist](https://gist.github.com/pdp7/d2711b5ff1fbb000240bd8337b859412) from [pdp7](https://github.com/pdp7) for configuring the network for Internet over USB.
 This post will be a concise version of that Gist.

-<span style="color:red"> Node: I am using Fedora Linux here, if you are using something different then wireless and ethernet device names might be different for you.</span>
+<p class="message" style="color:red"> Note: I am using Fedora Linux here, if you are using something different then wireless and ethernet device names might be different for you.</p>

 For using internet over USB we have to setup a conection like this: